elambova/PersonalBlogWebsite/README.md

-# PersonalBlogWebsite
+# Personal Blog Website

 This is template for simple Personal blog website.

 ## Introduction

 In this template is used pure JavaScript who manipulate DOM in html files and a few files for styling:

+  Markup :
- Markup : * reset - default broser styles,
+   * reset - default broser styles,
- Markup : * style and blog-post files for accordingly index.html and blog-post.html,
+   * style and blog-post files for accordingly index.html and blog-post.html,
- Markup : * media query - diferent devices.
+   * media query - diferent devices.